Born: 09 October 1939

 Sir Nicholas Grimshaw continues actively to lead his own practice as the Chairman of the Board.

-The work of GRIMSHAW is the subject of a series of books published by Phaidon in London: Architecture, Industry and Innovation deals with the years 1965-1988; Structure, Space and Skin covers 1988-1993; and Equilibrium deals with the work of the Practice form 1993 – 2000.
+The work of GRIMSHAW is the subject of a series of books published by Phaidon in London: Architecture, Industry and Innovation deals with the years 1965-1988; Structure, Space and Skin covers 1988-1993; and Equilibrium deals with the work of the Practice from 1993 – 2000.

 Nicholas Grimshaw PPRA - Selected CV